wildfly/quickstart/ejb-security-interceptors/README.md

   protected boolean delegationAcceptable(String requestedUser, OuterUserCredential connectionUser);

-Server to Server Connection
+Server-to-Server Connection
 -------------------------

 For the purpose of the quickstart we just need an outbound connection that loops back to the same server.
-This will be sufficient to demonstrate the server to server capabilities.
+This will be sufficient to demonstrate the server-to-server capabilities.

 Add the following security realm.
-Note the Base64 password is for the ConnectionUser account created above.
+Note the Base64-encoded password is for the ConnectionUser account created above.

     <security-realm name="ejb-outbound-realm">
       <server-identities>